-The impact of Coronavirus on our ability to support our customers is currently: NO IMPACT
+The impact of Coronavirus on our ability to support our customers is currently: MINIMAL

 Being social, collaborating, shaking hands and working closely together is central to who we are and what we do.
-The prospect that our freedom to do this is being curtailed is therefore concerning.
-Particularly for those already alone and vulnerable in our society, and for our young people who are busy receiving an education.
+The prospect that our freedom to do this is being curtailed is concerning, particularly for those vulnerable in our society and for our young people who are busy receiving an education.

 It’s important that we continue to provide an excellent service to schools.

 In the meantime, keep tabs on guidance for educational settings from the Department for Education and Public Health England.

 It’s pleasing to see that several education suppliers are actively supporting schools with free resources and tools for as and when schools do need to close.

 The following are some of many more we’ve found: